 “It’s very important to me that I continue to create a place where people feel safe to be themselves, face challenges and grow together, and enjoy their time here.”

-When Emerson Doyle was growing up in South Arlington, he converted the basement of his parents’ house into a small martial arts school, complete with punching bags, sand weights, and a mirror.
-He invited friends from the neighborhood to come over and train with him, using techniques he leaned from books and movies, including anything written or demonstrated by his hero, Bruce Lee.
+When Emerson Doyle was growing up in South Arlington, his turned his parent’s basement into a small martial arts studio, complete with punching bags, sand weights and a mirror.
+With his neighborhood friends, he trained using techniques from books, movies and anything he could find by his hero Bruce Lee.

 By the time he turned 15, his parents could afford tuition for him to attend legitimate Tae Kwon Do classes.
 There his self-taught skills were bolstered by formal training from a master martial artist.
 He trained twice a day, competed, taught younger students, and earned his black belt in just two years.

 During a year living in Florida, Emerson experimented with a variety of martial arts, and also started tricking – a form of martial arts that link together chains of acrobatic kicks, flips in combination.
 When he returned to Arlington after completing high school, the took on the role of head instructor at a Tae Kwon Do school, and he shared his love for tricking with a few students, to include Christian Mejia, EvolveAll’s head youth martial arts instructor.

 As the head instructor, Emerson bristled at his strict and traditional Tae Kwon Do training.
 So he launched Creative Martial Arts in 2010 to teach his own brand of martial arts and tricking to teenagers.